The EM Network

 How are we connected?

 Among EM's greatest assets is its growing network of communities, leaders, supporters and volunteers.
 Often poverty and hardship exist because people lack connections to those with resources.
 Human nature is such that most people with excess resources are generous with their family and friends, but they are less likely to give without some sort of personal connection.
 This simple principle dictates that we can assist those in need by enabling them to build genuine relationships built on mutual trust and influence with those who live in abundance.
-This demonstrates the value of networking.
+This is the amazing value of a network.

-An example of this is homelessness in the United States.
-How can so much homelessness exist in a country as prosperous as the US?
+For example, how can so much homelessness exist in a country as prosperous as the U.S.?
 Having worked with various inner-city rescue missions and recovery programs, we have seen firsthand that in many cases people are homeless because they have either lost or severed every relationship that was available to them.
 Similarly, people in impoverished countries often remain poor because they have no connections beyond their own governments, which may be corrupt or lacking in resources themselves.
 For this reason, our developing web of relationships between churches, families, individuals, nonprofit organizations, and underdeveloped communities provides a foundation for our future goals.

-In urban partner communities, EM works with a number of local organizations.
-In the past, we have worked with Union Gospel Mission of Seattle, Northwest Harvest Food bank of Washington State, Habitat for Humanity, the Affordable Housing Initiative of Atlanta, Catholic Community Services of Seattle, and Catholic Charities in Fort Wayne, the Root Cellar in Portland, Maine, and the Salvation Army of Atlanta.
-Through its partnership with the Salvation Army, EM has touched the lives of hundreds of youth in Colony South Trailer Park in Atlanta’s Lakewood neighborhood, and EM has met with Salvation Army Corps leaders on other major cities who are interested in a partnership as well.
+In urban partner communities, we work with a number of local organizations.
+In the past, we have worked with: Union Gospel Mission of Seattle, Northwest Harvest Food bank of Washington State, Habitat for Humanity, the Affordable Housing Initiative of Atlanta, Catholic Community Services of Seattle, Catholic Charities in Fort Wayne, the Root Cellar in Portland, Maine, and the Salvation Army of Atlanta, New York, and Chicago.
+Through its partnership with the Salvation Army, EM Mission Trip teams have touched the lives of hundreds of youth in Colony South Trailer Park in Atlanta’s Lakewood neighborhood, and we continue to seek out ministry partnerships and opportunities to serve in other major cities around the U.S.

-In rural domestic communities, EM normally works closely with a key community partner.
+In rural domestic communities, we seek to work closely with a key community partner.
 In West Virginia, we serve with long time missionaries Jack and Brenda Fultz of the School for Life.
 On the Navajo reservation, we partner with local pastors and churches to identify projects and accommodate volunteers.
-Most of these connections were made through Many Waters Mission.
-Following Hurricane Katrina, EM sent hundreds volunteers to Pearlington, Mississippi for three summers to assist the Pearlington Recovery Center in relief efforts, and we continue to work with local organizations in Joplin, Missouri, and Moore, Oklahoma, to bring volunteers to help with rebuilding efforts after massive tornados hit home.
+Many of these connections were made through Many Waters Mission.
+Following Hurricane Katrina, EM sent hundreds volunteers to Pearlington, Mississippi, for three summers to assist the Pearlington Recovery Center in relief efforts, and we continue to work with local organizations in Joplin, Missouri, and Moore, Oklahoma, to bring volunteers to help with rebuilding efforts after massive tornados hit home.